 Hours of Service

 Monday - Friday

 For 24/7 assistance after hours and on weekends, please call:

 - The National Suicide Prevention Lifeline is a 24-hour, toll-free, confidential suicide prevention hotline available to anyone in suicidal crisis or emotional distress.
 Call 1.800.273.TALK (8255).

 - Are you or a loved one facing a mental health crisis?
 Call 877.928.9062 for 24/7 telephone and face-to-face assessments.

 - 24-hour crisis hotline support by trained and caring workers

 - Advocates on call 24/7 who can meet you at the hospital or police department

-For additional community resources, visit the Student Needs Project and click on the Community Resources link.
+For additional community and campus resources, visit the Student Needs Project and click on the resource links.